PID Zones Explained: Prices, Zones & When You Need Them

 Special Services to Note

-• Airport Express (AE) Bus: Heads up—this bus has its own dedicated fare system, so regular PID tickets (including the 24/72-hour passes) are not valid on the AE line.
+• Airport Express (AE) Bus: Heads up—this bus has its own dedicated fare system, so regular PID tickets (including the 24/72-hour passes) are not valid on the AE line. ⚠️The AE price just jumped to 200 CZK in 2026 (was 100 CZK).

-How Short-Term Tickets Work
+How Prague Short-Term Tickets Work (Read This First)

-You can switch between any of these transports as much as you like, as long as your ticket is still valid!
 The most important step: you must validate your ticket at the start of your very first journey.
 The machine prints the time, and the countdown begins from that exact moment.
 Make sure you complete your final trip before the validity time expires.
+If your ticket is not valid, you may get a fine, so it is important to understand Prague public transport fines.

 The same simple principle applies outside Prague, too—you just pay based on how many zones you need to cross for your trip.